Lufteluke/pi-tin/altoids_assembly.md

 ![](images/display_mount.png)

 Apply thin double-sided tape to the display mount.
 Attach it to the inside of the Altoids tin lid so that the display cable is horizontally centered within the tin.

+**Important: Do not glue the display mount into the tin using cyanoacrylate glue.
+If you do, it will be nearly impossible to access the display cable connector if the display FFC cable breaks or gets pulled out of the connector.**

 ![](images/display_tape_4.jpg)